-Artur Hermelin - was born in Przemyśl, but his childhood and youth were spent here, in Lemberg.
-His grandfather Baruch-David Hermelin was a Hasid of the Belz rabbi and the author of a Halachic book; his uncle was a successful gynecologist in Lemberg; his father - a lawyer, violinist, composer and orchestra conductor; his brother - an architect; so the Hermelin family fulfilled what many lewish century: embracing and putting into practice the thfamilies in Galicia tried to fulfill along the 19 Haskala ideas, namely taking any reasonable steps in order to become an integral part of their national and cultural environment, moreover: to become productive members in it.
-Officially, that environment, Lemberg, turned Polish after World War I, but in fact, it must have continued being multicultural - with its Ruthenian population and long-established minorities of Armenian, Karaite, German, Czech and other ethnic groups; and about one third of its population was lewish: Hassidim of different Hassidic courts, non-Hassidic Orthodox called "Misnagdim," "Maskilim" (emancipated lews who struggled for secular education and deep reforms in the lewish ways of life), "Mitbolelim" (assimilated Jews, frequently converted to Christianity), and early Zionists.
+- Artur Hermelin - was born in Przemyśl, but his childhood and youth were spent here, in Lemberg.
+His grandfather Baruch-David Hermelin was a Hasid of the Belz rabbi and the author of a Halachic book; his uncle was a successful gynecologist in Lemberg; his father - a lawyer, violinist, composer and orchestra conductor; his brother - an architect; so the Hermelin family fulfilled what many Jewish families in Galicia tried to fulfill along the 19th century: embracing and putting into practice the Haskala ideas, namely taking any reasonable steps in order to become an integral part of their national and cultural environment, moreover: to become productive members in it.
+Officially, that environment, Lemberg, turned Polish after World War I, but in fact, it must have continued being multicultural - with its Ruthenian population and long-established minorities of Armenian, Karaite, German, Czech and other ethnic groups; and about one third of its population was Jewish: Hassidim of different Hassidic courts, non-Hassidic Orthodox called "Misnagdim," "Maskilim" (emancipated lews who struggled for secular education and deep reforms in the lewish ways of life), "Mitbolelim" (assimilated Jews, frequently converted to Christianity), and early Zionists.
 Artur grew up in an emancipated Austrian Jewish family with Hassidic memories until 1919; but as soon as the age of 12 (in 1914) - his musical environment turned relatively Polish (for example, his very influential piano teachers were Leszetycki and Lalewicz) ... "

-"Jewish , an independent researcher from Lviv, delivered a lectureMrs.
-Halyna Hlembotska Architects and Artists in the Janowska Concentration Camp."
+Mrs. Halyna Hlembotska, an independent researcher from Lviv, delivered a lecture "Jewish Architects and Artists in the Janowska Concentration Camp."